NathanaelA/nativescript-liveedit/README.md

 * Delays while it is re-launching Application.
 * Loss of all application state since it reloads the app on every change.
 * If you navigated three screens deep, and make a CSS file change; you will need to re-navigate to that screen again to see it.
 * Incredibly slow LiveSync startup time.
-(What in the world is it doing for about a minute?)
 * Reset of the Application even if you change a file that isn't even being used.
 * Easy to crash your application as the JavaScript and XML are not checked before being sent to the application.
+* Doesn't apparently work on some Android devices...

 #### Con's of Master Technology's LiveSync:
 * Until Telerik accepts the patch; you have to use the included patched runtime.
 (Please vote up the [issue](https://github.com/NativeScript/android-runtime/pull/92))